rbisdorff/Digraph3/docSphinx/techDoc.rst

 **Dowloading the Digraph3 resources**

-Four download options are given:
+Three download options are given:

 1. Either (easiest under Linux or Mac OS-X), by using a git client and cloning from github.com::